Olivier-Boudeville/OSDL-Orge/src/doc/general/Orge-design-decisions.rst

 Visibility of Rules
 ...................

-Orge is interface-agnostic: regarding rules, their detailed outcomes may be given to the player (ex: *Brian used its Dodge skill level 3 but due to a saving throw of 37 failed to avoid the blow whose Hit Bonus was +12%*, etc.), or a presumably better (more narrative) way of designing the interface could be *Brian failed to dodge the Mammoth and was crushed by its gigantic foot*.
+Orge is interface-agnostic: regarding rules, although their detailed outcomes may be given to the player (ex: *Brian used its Dodge skill level 3 but due to a saving throw of 37 failed to avoid the blow whose Hit Bonus was +12%*, etc.), we think that a presumably better (more narrative) way of designing the interface could be *Brian failed to dodge the Mammoth and was crushed by its gigantic foot*.

 Collections